States We Lend In

 Once your offer is accepted, your mortgage lender will finalize your loan.
 Be prepared to cover all closing costs, which typically range from 2% to 5% of the purchase price.

-If you’re looking for natural beauty, community charm, and a balanced cost of living, Bellingham is a great place to buy a home in 2025.
-However, low inventory and rising demand can make it more challenging if you don’t have the right team behind you.
+If you’re looking for natural beauty, community charm, and a balanced cost of living, Bellingham is a great place to buy a home in 2026.
+However, competitive conditions can still make it more challenging if you don’t have the right team behind you.
 Make sure you’re financially prepared and are partnered with experts who understand the local Bellingham market.

 Whether you’re buying a home or ready to refinance, our professionals can help.